realglobe-Inc/sugo-actor/README.md

 #!/usr/bin/env node

 /**
- * This is an example to run actor
+ * This is an example to use actors
  */

 'use strict'